m-yamazoe/documentation/saas/compute/servers.rst

 .. warning:: Running instances must be stopped or rebooted in order to successfully make a new image.

-See :ref:`Machine Images <machine_images>` for more information about using machine images effectively.
+See :ref:`Machine Images <saas_machine_images>` for more information about using machine images effectively.

 Make Snapshot*
 ~~~~~~~~~~~~~~